fangq/mmc/mmclab/README.txt

              or [size(cfg.elem,1), total-time-gates] if cfg.basisorder=0.
              The content of the array is the normalized fluence-rate (or others depending on cfg.outputtype) at each mesh node and time-gate.
-             In the "replay" mode, if cfg.replaydet is set to -1 and multiple detectors exist, fluence.data will add a 5th dimension for the detector number.

              If cfg.issaveref is set to 1, fluence(i).dref is not empty, and stores the surface diffuse reflectance (normalized by default).
 The surface mesh